The indisputable truths every tech company must know to win a brand war.

 Principle: Budgets amplify brands, they don't create them.

-Tactical Takeaway: Every dollar spent without a clear positioning is wasted.
+Tactical Takeaway: Every dollar spent without clear positioning is wasted.
 Money follows clarity, not the other way around.

 Principle: Brands spread through stories, not slogans.